 Burn injuries continue to be one of the leading causes of unintentional death and injury in the United States, according to the American Burn Association.
 The primary causes of burn injuries include fire-flames, scalds, contact with hot objects, as well as electrical and chemical burns.

-These 8 tips can help you avoid the most common causes of devastating burns.
+To help stop the most common causes of devastating burns, consider these 8 tips.

 Kitchen Fire Prevention Tips